JoaoLucasMelo/fs-journal/quizzes/week03.md

 **6.** What is a `Proxy` object?
 <!-- enter you answer in the space below -->
 ```
+A proxy object acts as an intermediary between the client and an accessible object.
 ```

 **7.** What is the purpose of the `MVC` pattern?
 <!-- enter you answer in the space below -->
 ```
+Organize the code creating divisions making it faster and keeping the private data secure.
 ```
 **8.** What is the job of the `Controller` in the `MVC` Pattern?
 <!-- enter you answer in the space below -->
 ```
+Comunicate to the view (HTML) throught Main and tell to show what is needed on the screen.
 ```

 **9.** What is the job of the `Service` in `MVC`?
 <!-- enter you answer in the space below -->
 ```
+Execute all the actions that changes the variable.
 ```
 **10.** What is the job of the `Model` in `MVC`?
 <!-- enter you answer in the space below -->
 ```
+Keep our Blue Prints.
 ```